bdowd91/Project-1/README.md

 ## Folders in repo

-*Data* folder holds csv output of out main datasets
+*Data* folder holds csv output of our main datasets

-*Figures* folder holds png output of out main figures
+*Figures* folder holds png output of our main figures

 ## Files in repo